SGT JOSHUA SWEENEY

 Josh and his wife Amber were presented with their new specially adapted home in November 2014.
 He is grateful to HFOT and all supporters who helped make his home possible.
 “Receiving a gift of this magnitude is something I could never have asked for or even imagined,” he says.
 “Knowing that my family will always have a place to lay their heads and a place to call home is incredible.”

 Josh enjoys working out at the gym and playing recreational wheelchair basketball.
 He is currently training to race in the 2019 Chicago Marathon.
-Josh and Amber are happy to be raising their son in Oregon.
+Josh and Amber are happy to be raising their son and daughter in Oregon.
 Josh has started a local sled hockey program in Portland and has plans to enroll in college and pursue a degree in engineering.
 Amber is working as a call center nurse.
-Josh is happy the accessibility of the home allows him to care for his son easily while Amber is working.
+Josh is happy the accessibility of the home allows him to care for his children easily while Amber is working.